jared-jorgenson/data-analytics-portfolio/README.md

 ## Content
 ### Python
 - Data collection using BeautifulSoup to scrape data from IMDB.
+- Exploration of stop and search data in Merseyside [Pandas, Matplotlib]

 ### R
 - Exploration into Lichess Dataset including visualisations, used an R Notebook to create a report showcasing the findings.